demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/SecurityAndCompliance_description.md

 # O365 - Security And Compliance - Content Search

-This integration is administrative interface that enables you to manage the features that are available in the Security & Compliance Center from the XSOAR.
+This integration enables you to manage the features that are available in the Security & Compliance Center from XSOAR.

 Supported authentication methods: